Kansas, Missouri agree on one thing: They both hate the Raiders, data shows

-KANSAS CITY, Mo. — If you’ve lived in the Kansas City area for long, you’ve probably picked up that there can be a bit of a riff between Kansas residents and Missouri residents.
+KANSAS CITY, Mo.
+(WDAF) — If you’ve lived in the Kansas City area, you’ve probably picked up that there can be a bit of a riff between Kansas residents and Missouri residents.

 From the Tigers and Jayhawks never-ending Border War to the debate on which state has the worst drivers, there are plenty of things for these Midwesterners to spat over.